by Tim Gilmore, 1/1/2021

 All 50 states have their “Margolies buildings.”
 He crisscrossed Jacksonville in 1979, wandering its back roads and byways, looking for those strange and whimsical structures barely dated but becoming obsolete that demanded he take their picture.
 At the beach, he photographed the Beaches Drive-In and the five story Red Cross lookout tower.
 On the Northside, he captured buildings like Gary’s Ice Cream, the Art Moderne-derived Winn-Dixie grocery store at Main and 15th Streets and Slappey’s Town of Ghent Motel.

 A 1986 Los Angeles Times story called Slappey “a sailor who married a Belgian woman during World War II.”
 Earlier stories called her a “Belgian war bride.”
 When the couple returned to Florida, the sailor “built a motel office—with a residence on the second story—in the shape of the town gates of Ghent, his wife’s hometown, so she would not get homesick.”
 Nobody could think Slappey’s building Belgian.
+(Oh, and the Ghent Gate is actually in Bruges.)
 It was in a room at Slappey’s that a 32 year old police officer named Grady Belger murdered his 19 year old “female companion,” Margaret Snowden, when he “jokingly” put his gun to her head and “accidentally” pulled the trigger on March 14, 1964.

 In the 1970s of John Margolies, when Melanie Kaleel-Shelton got sick with mononucleosis in high school, she ate marshmallow sundaes from Gary’s every day for months.
 When Susan Martin-Wyatt was pregnant with her firstborn, she ate a vanilla milkshake from Gary’s every day.
 When Louise Hall Hersey’s mother-in-law’s Alzheimer’s progressed, and the old woman regressed, Louise took her daily to Gary’s, where she ate Gary’s Special “much like she had as a child.”